extenda/tech-radar/README.md

 The Tech Radar is released with a CI/CD pipeline, where every commit to `master` is deployed to production.

-To build a release package, run the following on CI:
+To build a deployment package, run the following on CI:

 ```bash
 $ npm run package